 - (a) Property is a corporate resource, owned by the Council, not by individual Services.
 This principle underpins the fact that property is one of the Council's most expensive resources and that it needs to be managed proactively to support service delivery and improvement across all Services; - (b) Property is held to support the delivery of the Council's corporate objectives.
 This is to be delivered through a rigorous policy of property review and the disposal of any properties that are no longer required to meet corporate objectives. - C9.2 The Council's policies, aims and objectives relating to property asset management are explained further in the Asset Management Strategy. - C9.3 Property assets are comparatively "illiquid and changes necessarily take time to implement.
-Directors should be aware of this when planning new initiatives or changes to service delivery patterns and must ensure that the Director of Commercial Management and Delivery is consulted at the earliest possible stage of the planning process in order that appropriate advice and support can be given. - C9.4 Directors are responsible for ensuring that property under their day to day control is occupied/used in accordance with all appropriate legal and regulatory requirements and that nothing occurs which might diminish the value of the asset.
+Directors should be aware of this when planning new initiatives or changes to service delivery patterns and must ensure that the Head of Property is consulted at the earliest possible stage of the planning process in order that appropriate advice and support can be given. - C9.4 Directors are responsible for ensuring that property under their day to day control is occupied/used in accordance with all appropriate legal and regulatory requirements and that nothing occurs which might diminish the value of the asset.
 Particular care is required when carrying out alterations to a building and where any form of shared use with another organisation is planned.
-The advice of the Director of Finance and Director of Commercial Management and Delivery must be obtained before this is permitted. - C9.5 All property acquisitions, lettings and disposals must be negotiated and approved in accordance with the approvals set out in these Finance Procedure Rules, or within the Property Scheme of Delegation.
-The Director of Commercial Management and Delivery will be responsible for the negotiations of all such transactions. - C9.6 Property acquisitions and disposals can be authorised as follows:- - (a) Farms providing this is in line with the overarching policy for the disposal of farms assets the disposal will be subject to the following individual transactional approvals:
+The advice of the Director of Finance and Head of Property must be obtained before this is permitted. - C9.5 All property acquisitions, lettings and disposals must be negotiated and approved in accordance with the approvals set out in these Finance Procedure Rules, or within the Property Scheme of Delegation.
+The Head of Property will be responsible for the negotiations of all such transactions. - C9.6 Property acquisitions and disposals can be authorised as follows:- - (a) Farms providing this is in line with the overarching policy for the disposal of farms assets the disposal will be subject to the following individual transactional approvals:

-Value of Farm Sale Approval Required Up to £1,000,000 Director of Commercial Management and Delivery in consultation with Cabinet Member for Legal & Finance £1,000,001 and above Cabinet Member for Legal & Finance
+Value of Farm Sale Approval Required Up to £1,000,000 Chief Operating Officer in consultation with Cabinet Member for Legal & Finance £1,000,001 and above Cabinet Member for Legal & Finance